Open-CMSIS-Pack/Open-CMSIS-Pack-Spec/README.md

 ## License

-The Open-CMSIS-Pack project and it's sub-components are licensed under Apache 2.0.
+The Open-CMSIS-Pack project and its sub-components are licensed under Apache 2.0.

 ## Contributions and Pull Requests